General terms and conditions

 (c) be contacted at least sixty (60) days before the end date with details of the options available to you

-(2.10) Specific terms apply to microbusiness customers in relation to
+(2.10) Specific terms apply to microbusiness customers in relation to termination of this agreement.
+These are set out in clauses 11.5(a) and 10.

 (2.11) This clause 2.11 provides notice to you that we intend to obtain data that shows us the quantity of gas supplied to the site(s) in any one or more periods of less than one month (the “granular data”) and that we may use this granular data to help us to provide energy services under this agreement.
 You may at any time object to us obtaining the granular data by providing written notice to us (which may be given by email).
-If you object we will only collect or store the granular data to the extent required
+If you object we will only collect or store the granular data to the extent required to: (i) meet our obligations under the agreement; and/or (ii) comply with our licence conditions.

 (3) OUR OBLIGATIONS